-Ailments like Jvara (fever), Atisara (diarrhea), Chardi (vomiting), Alasaka (intestinal torper), Visuchika (cholera, Kasa (cough), Shvasa (dyspnoea), Hikka (hiccough), Anaha (constipation), Udara (diseases of the abdomen), and Pliha (splenic disorders) and the internal variety of Visarpa (skin diseases characterized by an acute spread), Shvayathu (oedema), Gulma (abdominal tumour), Arshas (piles) and Vidradhi (internal abscess) belong to the central system.
+Ailments like Jvara (fever), Atisara (diarrhoea), Chardi (vomiting), Alasaka (intestinal torpor), Visuchika (cholera, Kasa (cough), Shvasa (dyspnoea), Hikka (hiccough), Anaha (constipation), Udara (diseases of the abdomen), and Pliha (splenic disorders) and the internal variety of Visarpa (skin diseases characterised by an acute spread), Shvayathu (oedema), Gulma (abdominal tumour), Arshas (piles) and Vidradhi (internal abscess) belong to the central system.

 6. Trividha Bhishaja – Three types of Physicians

 Chadmachara – quacks, pseudo physicians.
-They pose themselves as doctors by exhibiting a few medical books, medicine box etc. They are ignorant about medical science.
+They pose themselves as doctors by exhibiting a few medical books, medicine boxes etc. They are ignorant about medical science.

 Siddhisadhita – feigned physicians, who practice just with the help of experience.
 They claim to have wealth, fame and knowledge.
 But they do not have any of these.

 VaidyaGuna Yukta – Good ones, endowed with all the qualities.

 Those who are accomplished in the administration of therapies, insight and knowledge of therapeutics are endowed with infallible success and can bring out happiness to the patient are saviours of life.
 [50-53]